-The Brussels Office reports regularly internally on all relevant Council and European Parliament meetings and produces an internal daily monitoring report of news from the EU and international institutions, authorities and organisations as well as other stakeholders.
+The ALFI EU Representative Office in Brussels regularly reports internally on all relevant Council and European Parliament meetings and produces a daily monitoring report of news from the EU and international institutions, authorities and organisations as well as other stakeholders.

-ALFI has been declaring its advocacy interests and resources via the European Transparency Register since its inception in 2008.
+ALFI has been declaring its lobbying interests and resources via the European Transparency Register since its inception in 2008.
 The Association is also committed to the European Code of Conduct in the matter.